Minutes From the Wiconisco Township

 Board of Supervisors Meeting

-The meeting was called to order by Chairman Sean Flynn at 6:00 p.m. on March 3, 2026.
+The meeting was called to order by Chairman Sean Flynn at 6:00 p.m. on May 5, 2026.
 Present at the meeting were Chairman Sean Flynn, Vice Chairman Kerry Teter, Supervisor Ron Pinchorski, Secretary Candice Fausnacht, Police Chief Nicole Barge, Zoning Officer Paul Kulp, Wastewater Operator Dan Schell and Solicitor Jack Kerwin.

 Citizen’s Questions: